 The Commissioner of Internal Revenue is to conduct a study to determine how many taxable REIT subsidiaries are in existence and the aggregate amount of taxes paid by such subsidiaries.
-A report shall be submitted to the Congress describing the results of such study.
+The Commissioner shall submit a report to the Congress describing the results of such study.